llajas/xInput-Switch/xInput2Serial/README.md

 #### Overview

-The **XInput to Serial Converter** application maps controller inputs to a serial device.
+The **Gamepad to Serial Converter** application maps controller inputs to a serial device.
 Originally written in Java, a light‑weight Python version is also provided for Windows users.
 Both variants can run headless and optionally bind input to a specific window.

 #### Features